Tree planting

 • Adding mulch and manure (or good quality soil) can help to encourage growth

-Planting of trees should be tailored to the climatic conditions and the chosen tree species.
+3. Adaptation of planting according to climatic conditions: The planting of trees should be tailored to the climatic conditions and the chosen tree species.
 Here are some examples of how to adapt the planting according to wet or dry conditions:

-In dry areas:
+• In dry areas:

-• One of the most successful ways to grow trees in dry areas is to use the Planting pits Demi-lunes, Eyebrow terraces (on slopes), and Negarims are also very efficient, depending on the situation.
+• One of the most successful ways to grow trees in dry areas is to use the Planting pits method.
+Demi-lunes, Eyebrow terraces (on slopes), and Negarims are also very efficient, depending on the situation.

 • Another practice used in very dry areas is to trim some branches, leaving only the top 2 or 3, to avoid unnecessary loss of water through evapotranspiration.
 More details about this method can be found here.